I began

 Pasadena Symphony Orchestra.

-And in contrast the morning light on red rocks in Monument Valley
+The morning light on red rocks in Monument Valley Navajo Tribal

 Prior to moving to Taos, New Mexico, in 1988, I had already